 The application has several sections for your students to complete, and a section for a referee to write their reference.
-Once all the sections are complete and payment is authorised, it can be sent to UCAS.
+Once all the sections have been completed by students and payment is authorised, it can be sent to centres to review, add a reference, and return to the student to amend if required.
+Before it can be submitted to UCAS by the centre, both the status of the application and the status of the reference has to be approved.